hrovvvvac/sadsack_DX11/README.md

-# sadsack_DX11
+# sadsack_DX9
-kinect2 based game about bodycontrolled sad sacks in v4 dx11
+skinned mesh imported from blender to play with kinect2